RitikPadhy/ObjectDetection/README.md

-Object Detection
+# Object Detection

 To understand traffic patterns and audience engagement potential for ad boards, possibly to inform ad targeting, placement, or billing.

+## Setup for the app
 - Setup a vitual env with python -m venv venv and activate it using source venv/bin/activate OR venv\Scripts\activate on Windows. pip install -r requirements.txt to install the dependecies on the requirements.txt.
 The interpreter will be the one in the venv folder. streamlit run streamlit_app.py to run the application on streamlit.

-- Different ways of trying out the models are:
+## Different ways of trying out the models
 1. Cloud based tools: When you want good ui experience, and no GPU locally
 2. Edge and Real time deployment using NVIDIA DeepStream maybe from Jetson: 24X7 live completely
 3. Local Inference: More control over your model
 4. Model Benchmarking Frameworks using MMDetection: For comparing multiple models on our own dataset
 5. Fine Tuned models: When we do not get right results from our pretrained models, we fine tune our models to give us better results

-- The different models going to be used during this application:
+## Different models going to be used during this application:
 One stage detectors
 YOLOv1 – YOLOv4
 YOLOv5